automine/app_for_vulnerabilities/README.md

 This app requires data model acceleration, which will use additional disk space.
 If you are using the Splunk App for Enterprise Security, this is already enabled, and should have been factored into your retention policies.
 If not, you should review the documentation on data model acceleration, how it uses disk space, and how to plan for it.
 This documentation can be found here: <http://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Acceleratedatamodels#Data_model_summary_size_on_disk>

 ## A note on the Splunk Common Information Model
-As mentioned above, the app uses the CIM for web events.
+As mentioned above, the app uses the CIM for vulnerability events.
 The CIM allows you to take events from a number of sources or products, and report on them in one cohesive manner, using a common set of names for fields and event types.

 ## Available Dashboards and Forms
 These are the dashboards and forms currently present in the app: